UNLOCK FREE TRAINING

 What Are The Wholesaling Laws In Utah?

-To successfully wholesale properties in Utah, you must make sure you comply with state laws and regulations.
-Wholesaling can be a lucrative and rewarding career, but you can get into a lot of legal problems unless you pay attention to a few key provisions.
+To successfully wholesale properties in Utah, you must comply with state laws and regulations.
+Wholesaling can be a lucrative and rewarding career, but you can get into trouble if you don't pay attention to a few key provisions.

-In many cases, if you’re not sure what may apply to you, or if you need help creating purchase agreements or other legal documents, it's always wise to seek the help of a real estate attorney, preferably one who has experience with investment properties and wholesale deals.
-It may cost you a few dollars but the investment you make will be well worth it.
+If you’re unsure what may apply to you, or if you need help creating purchase agreements or other legal documents, it's always wise to seek the help of a real estate attorney, preferably someone with experience with investment properties and wholesale deals.
+It may cost you a few dollars, but the investment in protection will be well worthwhile.

-The first and most important law to understand is that if you are an unlicensed wholesaler, and you want to assign a contract that gives a third-party a controlling interest in a piece of real estate, you can only market the rights to the contract and not the piece of the property itself to potential buyers.
+The first and most important law to understand is that if you are an unlicensed wholesaler and want to assign a contract that gives a third party a controlling interest in a piece of real estate.
+Real estate wholesalers execute contract assignments without purchasing the property themselves.
+Instead, they secure the right to buy the home, allowing them to assign the contract to another buyer for a fee.
+Consequently, wholesalers market their interest in the contract rather than the property itself, ensuring transparency and clarity in their transactions.

-This means as a wholesaler or a licensed real estate agent, full disclosure about material facts related to the property in question must be disclosed or a person shall be guilty of fraud.
+This means that as a wholesaler or a licensed real estate agent, you must disclose all material facts related to the property in question, or you will be guilty of fraud.

-Chapter 1, also clarifies the licensing requirements for those involved in real estate transactions.
-In part, it states:
+Chapter 1 also clarifies the licensing requirements for those involved in real estate transactions.
+In part, it states that it is unlawful for a broker-dealer to transact in this state as a broker-dealer unless licensed under this chapter.

 Several additional statutes and rules that apply to licensed real estate agents who wholesale through assignable purchase contracts include: